Dominica

 Dominica has also not acceded to the 1954 Convention relating to the Status of Stateless Persons or the 1961 Convention on the Reduction of Statelessness, and it has no legislation to identify or protect stateless persons, creating significant barriers to accessing basic services and legal protection.
 These legal and procedural gaps undermine the effective protection of refugees and stateless persons in Dominica and leave both populations vulnerable to rights violations.

-The announcement provoked skepticism and concern within Dominica.
+The original announcement of the agreement provoked skepticism and concern within Dominica.
 Opposition figures and civil society actors criticized the lack of transparency and the absence of public consultation prior to the deal’s announcement.
 The leader of a rising opposition party, questioned how third country nationals would earn a livelihood in a country already facing high levels of unemployment, and where they would live, given existing housing shortages.